aptech/docs/docs/order.rst

     :param columns: Names or indices of variables in *X* to be moved to first *J* columns in the dataframe.
     :type columns: Jx1 vector or string array

-    :return x_meta: reordered data with the first J columns containing the columns in *columns*, in the order they are input.
+    :return X_new: reordered data with the first *J* columns containing the columns in *columns*, in the order they are input.
-    :rtype x_meta: NxK dataframe
+    :rtype X_new: NxK dataframe

 Examples